Want Want: History

 In 2007, Want Want Holdings Pte Ltd was delisted from the Singapore Stock Exchange.
 In 2008, its subsidiary, Want Want China Holdings Limited, was listed on the Hong Kong Stock Exchange.

-In 2008, Want Want China Holdings Ltd. was listed on the Main Board of the Hong Kong Stock Exchange Limited.
-HKEX STOCK CODE 0151.
-In 2011, Want-Want China Holdings Ltd. was ranked one of the top choice of stocks to buy on the Hang Seng index.

-In 2009, Want Want purchased China Times, as well as China Television (CTV) and CtiTV in 2009.
+In 2009, Want Want purchased China Times, as well as China Television (CTV) and Chung T'ien Television (CTi TV) in 2009.

 Want Want has been described as part of Taiwan's conservative camp (pan-Blue) with the Kuomintang.

 Controversy

 Want Want has faced repeated accusations of close links to the Chinese Communist Party and has received subsidies from the Chinese government.
 The Financial Times reported that these ties include coordination with the Chinese government's Taiwan Affairs Office.
 Want Want subsequently sued the Financial Times correspondent for libel, which Reporters Without Borders called an "abusive" lawsuit.

 In November 2019, Wang Liqiang, a self-proclaimed Chinese spy who defected to Australia, claimed that the Want Want China Times Group's media brands China Television and Chung T'ien Television had received funding from a company affiliated with the People's Liberation Army in return for airing stories unfavorable of the Taiwanese government and sought to influence the upcoming 2020 election.
 The Want Want China Times Group denied these allegations.

-In June 2025, Taiwan's Mainland Affairs Council announced that it would investigate Want Want for allegedly collaborating with the CCP to host a summit.
+In June 1, 2025, Taiwan's Mainland Affairs Council announced that it would investigate Want Want for allegedly collaborating with the CCP to host a summit.